Every Learner Everywhere

 The Role of an Interdisciplinary Faculty Community of Practice to Facilitate the Adoption of Adaptive Courseware

 Student debt and inequity in post-secondary degree attainment have higher education administrators and faculty members increasingly concerned with improving student learning and pass rates.
-Faculty Learning Communities and Communities of Practice can provide a framework to support faculty members who want to make their teaching more effective, particularly for Black, Latinx, and Indigenous students, poverty-affected students, and first-generation students.
+Faculty Learning Communities and Communities of Practice can provide a framework to support faculty members who want to make their teaching more effective, particularly for Black, Latino, and Indigenous students, poverty-affected students, and first-generation students.

 This resource describes how to build and maintain a faculty learning community, details some logistics, and provides a case study from Colorado State University along with testimonials from instructors.